Robert McKallip, PhD

 - Postdoctoral Study, Tumor Immunology, Medical College of Virginia

-My laboratory is interested in determining the role of CD44 in the regulation of the immune response.
-Specific projects include exploring novel strategies to stimulate the immune response to tumors and understanding mechanisms used by tumor cells to escape immune recognition and destruction as well as exploring the possibility of targeting CD44 isoform expression for the treatment of complication associated with MRSA infections.
+Dr. McKallip’s laboratory primary focus is on determining the role of CD44 in the regulation of the immune response.
+Specific projects include; exploring novel strategies to stimulate the immune response to tumors, understanding mechanisms used by tumor cells to escape immune recognition , and destruction as well as exploring the possibility of targeting CD44 isoform expression for the treatment of complication associated with MRSA infections.

 - Bentz GL, Lowrey AJ, Horne DC, Nguyen V, Satterfield AR, Ross TD, Harrod AE, Uchakina ON, McKallip RJ.
 Using glycyrrhizic acid to target sumoylation processes during Epstein-Barr virus latency.
 PLoS One.
 2019 May 24;14(5).
 PMID: 31125383

 - Orr SE, Barnes MC, Joshee L, Uchakina O, McKallip RJ, Bridges CC.
 Potential mechanisms of cellular injury following exposure to a physiologically relevant species of inorganic mercury.
 Toxicol Lett.
 2019 Apr;304:13-20. doi: 10.1016/j.
 PMID: 30630035